MacMagic1/ChatGPTSteamBot/README.md

 To connect to Steam:

-1. Populate the username parameter (replace "Placeholder" with your steam username that you use to log in) SteamUsername=PLACEHOLDER in the config.ini file in the project directory
+1. Populate the username parameter SteamUsername=PLACEHOLDER in the config.ini file in the project directory with the username you use to log into Steam
-2. Populate the password parameter (replace "Placeholder" with your steam password) SteamPassword=PLACEHOLDER in the config.ini file in the project directory
+2. Populate the password parameter SteamPassword=PLACEHOLDER in the config.ini file in the project directory

 To Connect to OpenAI API: